ShivamB25/go-ss/README.md

     Once installed, you can run the `screenshotter` command from anywhere in your terminal.

-    To take screenshots of URLs in `mylinks.json` and save them to the `website-screenshots` directory (the default behavior):
+    To take screenshots of URLs in `mylinks.json` and save them to the `website-screenshots` directory:

     ```bash
     screenshotter